julie-ng/cloudkube-shared-infra/README.md

 # cloudkube.io - Shared Infrastructure

-[Terraform](https://registry.terraform.io/providers/hashicorp/azurerm/latest/docs) Infrastructure as Code (IaC) I use to deploy and manage shared resources for cloudkube.io
+[Terraform](https://registry.terraform.io/providers/hashicorp/azurerm/latest/docs) Infrastructure as Code (IaC) I use to deploy and manage shared resources for cloudkube.io.

+**Azure Resrouces**

+- 1 Container registry
+- 1 DNS Zone
+- 1 Storage Account
+- 3 Key Vaults
+- Imports TLS certs into Key Vaults

+**GitHub Deployment integration**
+- 2 Service Principals (SP)
+- 2 federated credentials for the above SPs for GitHub Workflows
+- 2 Role assignments to Container Registry to push from GitHub

 ## How to use